GogiPuttar/adityanairswebsite.github.io/_posts/2024-11-18-BirdFlying.md

 decided by the motion planner, which also calculates the desired yaw ($$\gamma_t$$) and the desired radius ($$R_t$$).
 More on this in [the Motion Planner section](#motion-planner).
+The radius and yaw errors are multiplied by negative terms because an increase in roll implies a decrease in radius, or a decrease in yaw.
 The tunable parameters of this architecture are: $$\{K_{p_z}, K_{p_\alpha}, K_{p_R}, K_{p_\gamma}, K_{d_\alpha}, \sigma_{d}, \alpha_d\}$$, which are distributed across controllers making them relatively easy to tune.
 There are more tunable parameters in the motion planner.